lanl/scico-data/pytest/README.rst

 significant changes are made to the scico test suite.
 Updates should be computed using::

-    pytest --store-durations --durations-path <path-to-durations-file>
+    pytest --level=<n> --store-durations --durations-path <path-to-durations-file>

-and then bzipped before being used to replace existing versions.
+where `n` is 1 for MacOS and 2 for Ubuntu, and then bzipped before being used to replace existing versions.